propelorm/propelorm.github.com/documentation/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

 In the previous example, you always create new objects.

 If you want to select existing authors when you create new books, you'll have to use a *Model* type.
-You can change the text wich be displayed by passing the property argument.
+You can change the text wich will be displayed by passing the property argument.
 If left blank, the `__toString()` method will be used.

 ``` php